pote/philote/README.md

 The only official client for Philote at the time of this writing is [philote-js](https://github.com/13floor/philote-js), as the primary use case are browser clients.
 Philote websocket's facilities are fairly standard though, so I expect clients in other languages should be straightforward to implement.

+There is also a [Ruby](https://github.com/pote/philote-rb) client, which currently only implements admin capabilities (creating access keys and publishing via Redis).

 ## Authentication

 Given a `$PHILOTE_URL` of where your Philote server lives, clients will need to connect to `$PHILOTE_URL/<identifier-token>`, Philote uses the `identifier-token` to look for an access key in Redis (namespace `philote:access_key:<identifier-token>`), if the token is valid whatever permissions specified in the Redis keys will be applied to the connection.